oclipa/csharp-cheat-sheet/README.md

     }
 }
 ```
-      * TODO: A multicast delegate
+      * TODO: A multicast delegate, events
       * Nowadays, prefer Action and Func, which are generally less complex and easier to read.

    * ### Action&lt;T&gt;: